dih2-rowa/programhandler/README.md

 ### File Server
 The file server is used to make robot programs available to several processing centres.

+## How to adapt it?

+## How to deploy it?

+## How to use it?

+## Environment Restrictions

+## Known Limitations

+## Improvements Backlog

+## License
+Provided under various open source licenses (mainly [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html) and [MIT](http://opensource.org/licenses/MIT)).
+Third-party libraries or application servers included are distributed under their respective licenses.
+Full list including optional dependencies can be found on [Camunda - Third party libraries](https://docs.camunda.org/manual/7.15/introduction/third-party-libraries/).

 ## Test NGSI V2 API with VS code and docker desktop
 ### VScode Extensions used